microsoft/azure-pipelines-yaml/design/step-target.md

-## Notes
+## Future work

-Need to figure out the reserved target for the agent or host

-Need a standard set of pipeline variables that can be used to get the name of the job network and the job container
+- Need a standard way to get the name of the job network and the job container (probably pipeline variables)

-Service containers probably need to map the `workspace` in the same way the job container does
+- Service containers need a way to map the `workspace` like the job container does